 Our experience in construction is broad and deep.
 We have represented some of our construction-related clients for decades.
 As a result, we know the industry’s economics and key players well, and we often help our clients make valuable business connections.
 Among many others, we represent major regional general contractors and owners who we have assisted with every phase of $100 million plus projects to build or expand hospitals, casinos, office facilities and sewage systems.
 We have also worked on projects to build or expand stadiums, military facilities, water plants and schools.
 Private projects include development and construction of numerous commercial, residential, hotel, restaurant, industrial, mixed-use and entertainment properties, both locally and nationally.

 Taft brings lean construction practices to clients that are designed to maximize value and minimize waste throughout the construction process.
 We incorporate integrated project delivery (“IPD”), a process uniquely suited to put lean construction principals into practice.
 IPD aligns interests, objectives and practices through a team-based approach where all disciplines in a construction project work as one entity, creating faster delivery times and lower costs.
+Read more about how we incorporate lean construction practices and IPD processes into our projects here.

 Our construction attorneys represent companies ranging from small to large, from the supplier to the end user.
 We understand the economic challenges our clients face, and we are committed to keeping legal costs reasonable in light of the economics of the matters we are addressing.
 Our goal is to partner with our clients for successful, profitable construction projects.